Sample GPR Scans & Reports

 Sample GPR Scan

-In the slice shown in the scan above, you can see the location of rebar within the concrete.
+In the slice shown in the scan to the left, you can see the location of rebar within the concrete.
 GPR is highly effective at locating rebar and other metallic obstructions.
 The image in the top left shows the location of rebar in a cross section, looking down onto the surface.
 At right and bottom, you can see two different side view cross section of the concrete.
 The report also provides detailed information on the depth of the slice shown.
 In this instance, the slice shows a depth of 2 to 3 inches.

 Conduits are shown in this slice, which was performed at a depth of 6 to 7 inches.
 GPR can be used to locate conduits, interior structural reinforcements, corrugated metal decking, radiant heat tubes, and steel mesh.